black-sliver/PopTracker/doc/AUTOTRACKING.md

 ### global AutoTracker
-Reading from AutoTracker may be slower than reading from Store (watch callback argument). returns a reference (name) to the watch
+Reading from AutoTracker may be slower than reading from Store (watch callback argument).
 * `variant :ReadVariable(variable_name)` returns what the remote sent for the variable_name